Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

 Let~$X$ be a holomorphic vector field on the complex manifold~$M$, let~$p\in M$.
-By Cauchy's theorem on the existence of solutions of ordinary differential equations, for every~$p\in M$ there exists an open set~$U\subset\mathbf{C}$, $0\in U$, and a holomorphic map~$\phi:(U,0)\to (M,p)$ that is a \emph{solution} of~$X$ in the sense that for every~$t\in U$, $D\phi|_p(\indel{t})=X|_{\phi(t)}$.
+By Cauchy's theorem on the existence of solutions of ordinary differential equations, for every~$p\in M$ there exists an open set~$U\subset\mathbf{C}$, $0\in U$, and a holomorphic map~$\phi:(U,0)\to (M,p)$ that is a \emph{solution} of~$X$ in the sense that for every~$t\in U$, $\phi'(t)=X|_{\phi(t)}$.
+Solutions as these, defined in subsets of~$\mathbf{C}$, are said to be \emph{univalent}.
 By considering the maximal domain where the analytic continuation of~$\phi$ is defined (as a map from~$\mathbf{C}$ into~$M$) we obtain a function defined in some domain that spreads over~$\mathbf{C}$ but that is not, in general, a subset of~$\mathbf{C}$.
-For example, the vector field~$e^z\indel{z}$ in~$\mathbf{C}$ has the multivalued solution~$t\mapsto -\log(1-t)$, defined in the Riemann surface of the logarithm.
-The following formalizes the notion of ``single-valued solution'': \begin{definition} Let~$X$ be a holomorphic vector field in the complex manifold~$M$.
+(For example, the vector field~$e^z\indel{z}$ on~$\mathbf{C}$ has the multivalued solution~$t\mapsto -\log(1-t)$, defined in the Riemann surface of the logarithm.)
+These solutions are called \emph{maximal} and exist for each initial condition.
+In special settings, a maximal solution may also be univalent.
+The following definition formalizes the notion of ``single-valued solution'': \begin{definition} Let~$X$ be a holomorphic vector field on the complex manifold~$M$.
 Let~$\Omega\subset\mathbf{C}$.
-A solution $\phi:\Omega\to M$ of~$X$ is said to be \emph{maximal} if for every sequence~$\{t_i\}\subset\Omega$, converging in~$\mathbf{C}$ but not in~$\Omega$, the sequence~$\{\phi(t_i)\}$ escapes from every compact subset of~$M$.
-If~$X$ is a meromorphic vector field in the complex manifold~$M$, a \emph{maximal solution} of~$X$ is a maximal solution of the restriction to the open subset where it is holomorphic. \end{definition} In other words, a solution is maximal if it has no analytic continuation beyond the domain where it is defined.
-If~$\phi:\mathbf{C}\to M$ is a solution of~$X$, it is automatically maximal.
-For a holomorphic vector field~$X$ on a curve~$C$, the \emph{time form} of~$X$ is the one-form~$\omega$ such that~$\omega(X)=1$.
-An orbit~$L$ of a holomorphic vector field admits a maximal solution if every curve~$\gamma:[0,1]\to L$ for which $\int_\gamma \omega=0$ is closed~\cite[Prop.~2.7]{rebelo-sing}.
-If all the solutions are maximal the vector field is said to be \emph{semicomplete} (following Rebelo~\cite[Def.~2.3]{rebelo-sing}) or \emph{univalent} (following Palais~\cite[Def.~VI, p.~62]{palais}).
+A solution $\phi:\Omega\to M$ of~$X$ is said to be \emph{univalent maximal} if for every sequence~$\{t_i\}\subset\Omega$, converging in~$\mathbf{C}$ but not in~$\Omega$, the sequence~$\{\phi(t_i)\}$ escapes from every compact subset of~$M$ or, equivalently, if the function~$\mathbf{I}\times \phi:\Omega\to\mathbf{C}\times M$ given by~$t\mapsto (t,\phi(t))$ is a proper one.
+If~$X$ is a meromorphic vector field on the complex manifold~$M$, a \emph{univalent maximal solution} of~$X$ is a univalent maximal solution of the restriction of~$X$ to the open subset where it is holomorphic. \end{definition} Thus, a solution is univalent if it is defined in some subset of~$\mathbf{C}$ and maximal if it has no analytic continuation beyond the domain where it is defined.
+If~$\phi:\mathbf{C}\to M$ is a solution of~$X$, it is automatically a univalent maximal one.
+If all the maximal solutions are univalent the vector field is said to be \emph{semicomplete} (following Rebelo~\cite[def.~2.3]{rebelo-sing}) or simply \emph{univalent} (following Palais~\cite[def.~VI, p.~62]{palais}).